BeibinLi/SGIN/README.md

 This repository contains the code and model used for the following papers:

-- [PDF]() Beibin Li, Erin Barney, Caitlin Hudac, Nicholas Nuechterlein, PamelaVentola, Linda Shapiro, and Frederick Shic.
+- [[PDF]]() Beibin Li, Erin Barney, Caitlin Hudac, Nicholas Nuechterlein, PamelaVentola, Linda Shapiro, and Frederick Shic.
 2020.
-Selection of Eye-Tracking Stimuli for Prediction by Sparsely Grouped Input Variablesfor Neural Networks: towards Biomarker Refinement for Autism.InETRA ’20: ACM Symposium on Eye Tracking Research and Appli-cations, June 02–05, 2020, Stuttgart, Germany.ACM, New York, NY,USA, 10 pages
+Selection of Eye-Tracking Stimuli for Prediction by Sparsely Grouped Input Variablesfor Neural Networks: towards Biomarker Refinement for Autism.
+In ETRA '20: ACM Symposium on Eye Tracking Research and Appli-cations, June 02–05, 2020, Stuttgart, Germany.
+ACM, New York, NY, USA, 10 pages
-- [PDF](https://arxiv.org/pdf/1911.13068) Beibin Li, Nicholas Nuechterlein, Erin Barney, Caitlin Hudac, Pamela Ventola, Shaprio Linda, Frederick Shic.
+- [[PDF]](https://arxiv.org/pdf/1911.13068) Beibin Li, Nicholas Nuechterlein, Erin Barney, Caitlin Hudac, Pamela Ventola, Shaprio Linda, Frederick Shic.
 2019.
 Sparsely Grouped Input Variables for Neural Networks. arXiv preprint arXiv:1911.13068.

 The contribution of this project is:
 1. The SGIN model, which contains the Grouped L1 loss and Stochastic Blockwise Coordinated Gradient Descent (SBCGD) algorithm.
 Note that lots of previous research have applied similar loss to neural networks, but we are the first one focused on developing a faster optimization algorithm with given loss.